 The recording quality of the microphone is alright.
 Your voice sounds natural and decently full-bodied, without being too muffled or distorted.

-Since these Bluetooth headphones have an adaptive microphone, their noise handling score indicates lower performance that you’ll achieve in real-world usage.
-Despite scoring a 2.9, the mic does a mediocre job at separating your voice from background noise in moderately loud environments.
+The Razer Opus' adaptive mic has mediocre noise handling.
+It struggles to separate your voice from background noise in moderately loud environments.
 When listening to the audio clips, speech can still somewhat be heard, though it gets fairly drowned out in very noisy situations.
-If you're looking for over-ears with a mic that performs better in noisy settings, check out the Sony WH-1000XM4 Wireless.

 The battery performance of the Razer Opus is excellent.
 Despite advertising 25 hours of battery life, our unit lasts nearly 33 hours from a single charge with ANC turned on, which is longer than that of the Wyze Noise-Cancelling Headphones Wireless.
 They also feature an auto-off timer to help conserve even more battery life.
 Unfortunately, while they charge faster than advertised, they still take around 3.5 hours, which is a long time, and you can't use them while charging, which is a shame.

 The Bluetooth connectivity of these headphones is okay.
 Their PC latency is fairly low, and you shouldn't notice too much lag while watching videos, though they likely won't be a good choice for competitive gaming.
-While watching YouTube videos on Android, they have very low latency and you shouldn't notice any sync issues, but unfortunately, their latency is much higher when watching YouTube videos on an iPhone.
+While watching YouTube videos on Android, they have very low latency, and you shouldn't notice any sync issues.
+Unfortunately, their latency is much higher when watching YouTube videos on an iPhone.
 It's worth mentioning that apps and devices seem to compensate for latency differently, so your mileage may vary with real-life usage.

 The Razer Opus don't support any wireless connection other than Bluetooth.